navneet851/gemini-ai-tutor/README.md

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.# E-Commerce-compose
+For major changes, please open an issue first to discuss what you would like to change.# Gemini-ai-tutor